JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 **Hunger:** Adventurers must be careful to pack provisions sufficient for their journey, or be prepared to Find Food in the Wild.
 Characters who go without food for a whole day or longer begin to suffer deleterious effects as indicated in the Effects of Hunger table.

-**Thirst:** Water is easy to find throughout Dolmenwood, in pools and little streams.
+**Thirst:** Water is easy to find throughout Ouran, in pools and little streams.
 Characters without access to water suffer the effects of going without food (see the Effects of Hunger table) and lose **3 Constitution per day**.
 Death results if Constitution is reduced to 0.

 ### Effects of Hunger